| |

 clearance for shavings.

-Buy large medium grade files by the half-dozen, or by the
+Buy large coarse grade files by the half-dozen, or by the

 dozen if you have a helper.
 A sharp file is the only tool